 The appellation covers four communes on a south-facing bank of hills just to the east of the city of Bergerac itself.
 The Dordogne river flows along the southern extremity of Pecharmant's permitted vineyard area, before flowing west to bisect the Bordeaux wine region.
-The north and eastern borders of the appellation are bounded by forest and a small tributary of the Dordogne, the Caudeau river, flows through the center of the area.
+The northern and eastern borders of the appellation are bounded by forest and a small tributary of the Dordogne, the Caudeau river, flows through the center of the area.

 The landscape has been formed by the movement of these rivers over time, and the soils found in this small appellation contribute to the particular character of the wines.
 Generally speaking, gravel and sand soils cover the south-facing slopes here, with a deeper layer of iron-rich clay known as tran.
 This soil promotes the development of both flavor and tannin in the grapes that, along with lower yield stipulations than in the Bergerac vineyards, results in rich, concentrated wines.

 Pecharmant's vineyards are inland from the Gironde estuary and, while they share a similar Atlantic-influenced climate to Bordeaux, there are more continental influences at play.
 Summers are slightly warmer, winters are cooler, and a lower overall level of rainfall is concentrated in the winter and spring.
 The location of the vineyards on south-facing slopes ensures both good sunshine exposure and protection from cool northerly winds – both factors that optimize ripening.